Updated: Oct 23

-Situations / Environment: Your environment may be the root cause of your anxieties.
+Environment: Your environment may be the root cause of your anxieties.
 It can stem from growing up in a household that fostered worry or fear.
 Or it may be who you are currently surrounded by.

 Getting away from toxic environments is important for your mental health and wellbeing.
-Even if this change requires you to change your living standards, like moving to a smaller place, it is still better and safer to get out.
+Even if this change requires you to change your living standards, like moving to another place, it is still better and safer to get out.

 Boundaries define what you stand for and what you do not stand for.
-When you set boundaries in your relationship with people, they will know what you are willing to handle and what you are not - even if they do not agree.
-Boundaries set guidelines on how you want to be treated.
-This is needed because people tend to unload on others.
+When you set boundaries in your relationships, they’ll know what you are willing to handle and what you are not.
+This must be established, whether they agree with it or not.

 Boundaries protect us from emotional harm.
 We see this show up with people who had difficult experiences as an adolescent.
 Those experiences are common triggers for anxiety.

 When we are born, we are brought into an environment of learning, growing, and trying to get familiar with the new atmosphere we are now in.
-No one has all the answers, so failure is part of growing and maturing.
+No one has all the answers, so failure is part of life.

 While there may be many stories of relationships that promote anxiety, when you recognize this in your relationship set boundaries to prevent anxiety from being stirred up within you.

 Your mind is a Battleground.
-If you are not taught the right way to think then you will succumb to wrong ways of speaking and acting.
-Your thinking is the reason most of you are where you are in life right now.
+If you’re not taught the right way to think then you will give into wrong ways of speaking and acting.

+Our thinking is the reason most of us are where we are in life right now.
 If you have ever battled with depression, then you know how far accepting wrong thoughts can take you.
 The mental battle you experience is sometimes beyond one’s control.

 Reading the Bible will help you take control of any thought that is negative and think only on thoughts that are positive, and edifying.
+And the Bible will show you how unseen thoughts produce visible consequences.

-It is important to understand that when a thought enters your mind to examine it to determine if you should continue down that path or reject that thought and replace it with another.
-The Scriptures (Bible) will show you how unseen thoughts produce visible consequences.
+It is important to understand that when a thought enters your mind to examine it to decide if you should continue down that path or reject that thought and replace it with another.

 At times it may not make sense on how God causes this to happen, but despite not knowing, you will get results even if the method is different than what may be the culture norm (Isaiah 55:8-9, John 14:27).

-You may not understand this peace, but until you do, live in it; and allow God to protect your heart and mind from anxiety and fear.
+You may not understand this peace, but until you do, live in it, and allow God to protect your heart and mind from anxiety and fear.